Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Two butterflies waiting for the sun.

-An employee at the Pamir Cinema sells snacks during intermission in Kabul, Afghanistan.
+An employee at the Pamir cinema sells snacks during intermission in Kabul, Afghanistan.